smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 Packet Urgency
 --------------

 From SAMP point of view, all upper-layer-protocol packets can have one of three urgency levels.
 If the packet has urgency URGENCY_LAZY, it is first sent as a Samp-Unicast-Data-Packet without GUARANTEED-DELIVERY flag (as described above, in case of retries it will be resent with GUARANTEED-DELIVERY).
-If the packet has urgency URGENCY_URGENT, it is first sent as a Samp-Unicast-Data-Packet with GUARANTEED-DELIVERY flag (as described above, in case of retries it will be resent as a Samp-\*-Santa-\* packet).
+If the packet has urgency URGENCY_QUITE_URGENT, it is first sent as a Samp-Unicast-Data-Packet with GUARANTEED-DELIVERY flag (as described above, in case of retries it will be resent as a Samp-\*-Santa-\* packet).
 If the packet has urgency URGENCY_TRIPLE_GALOP, then it is first sent as a Samp-From-Santa-Data-Packet or Samp-To-Santa-Data-Packet (depending on source being Root or Device).

-TODO: special handling (to avoid induced congestion) for errors-on-broadcasts (including DELAY-exceeded)
+TODO: separate RoutingTable routes and links; add NODE-DELAY, NODE-DELAY-ERROR, and NODE-RANDOM-DELAY into links (and specify that they're per-link when they're used); move FORWARD-TO-SANTA-\* to links too (and specify that it is per-link wherever it is used)
 TODO: optional explicit loop begin (alongside VIA?)
 TODO: header (or full packet?) checksums! (or is it SADLP-\*'s responsibility?)